Glossary of Performance Terminology

 Corporate Culture

-regarding how work is done and dictates behavioral norms regarding how members interract with one another and those
+A pervasive, largely sub-conscious pattern of beliefs, values, and expectations shared by an organization's members regarding how work is done and dictates behavioral norms regarding how members interract with one another

-outside the organization.
+and those outside the organization.

-Critical Business Assets
+Business Assets

-The primary means or resources employed to develop and deliver the products and services that customers buy.
+means or resources employed to develop and deliver the products and services that customers buy.

-Examples of critical business assets can include tangible elements such as raw materials, equipment, buildings and
+Examples of critical business assets can include tangible elements such

 natural resources as well as intangible assets, often referred to as intellectual capital, such as proprietary technology,